25/12 Bol. Pecherskaya Ulitsa, Room 306B

-The faculty brings together educational programmes in applied linguistics and applied sociology with further engagement in philology, applied political science, and applied psychology.
+The faculty brings together degree programmes in applied linguistics and applied sociology with further engagement in philology, applied political science, and applied psychology.
 Furthermore, the Faculty of Humanities aims to connect the humanities with mathematical, socio-economic and language training in Bachelor’s and Master’s programmes offered by all faculties at HSE Nizhny Novgorod.

 The faculty’s major areas of study include issues regarding applied linguistics, intercultural communication theory, linguistic political science, comparative linguistics, and literature.
 Moreover, its special research interests include a new area of humanities - comparative conceptology.
 In this respect, HSE lecturers and students, in cooperation with academics from Austria and Germany, are implementing the ‘Linguocultural Concept Sphere of Austria: Constants and Concepts’ project, which is based on the unique collections of the ‘Austrian Library’ at the HSE Nizhny Novgorod.